justinreed23/investingBackend/proposal.md

 1. What do we want to know or what problems are we trying to solve?
 As in the midterm, you should list (1) the “bigger” question/debate/problem you’re interested in, and also (2) the specific research question(s) you’ll actually try to answer.

+For retirement purposes is it better to invest in an all equity portfolio or a traditional TDF?

     - The research question will be smaller in scope than the big picture question.
 But the answer to your specific research question should shed light on the bigger question (although it likely won’t conclusively answer it).

     - The answer to your specific research question should shed light on the bigger question (although it likely won’t conclusively answer it).